-Vienna scavenger hunt
+Vienna scavenger hunt and city tour

 The city developed from early Celtic and Roman settlements into a Medieval and Baroque city!
 Vienna played an essential role as a leading European music center.
 From the great age of Viennese Classicism through the early part of the 20th century.
 The historic center of the city is rich in architectural ensembles.
 Including Baroque castles and gardens!
 The late-19th-century Ringstrasse lined with grand buildings, monuments and parks.

-Discover Vienna, playing our scavenger hunt!
+Explore Vienna, playing our scavenger hunt and city tour!

-Average duration: 2 hours including total walking time 1 hour
+- Average duration: 2 hours including total walking time 64 minutes

-Supported languages: English, Deutsch, Spanish, Italian, French
+- Supported languages: English, German, Spanish, Italian, French, Dutch

-Museum admission fees: Visits to museums and other attractions of Vienna do not require a ticket.
-The puzzles are related to
+- Museum admission fees: Visits to museums and other attractions do not require a ticket, as the puzzles are related to

 their outdoor areas.
 Admission is purely your choice.